hotnsoursoup/quik-db/docs/README.md

 Set up your configuration file and import it (as a dictionary).
 You can use any configuration type you want so long as it matches the model defined below.
 For the following example, we will use yaml.
 ### Testing

-The github repo for this library includes tests.
-Check it out in https://github.com/hotnsoursoup/quik-db/docs/tests.md.
+The github repo for quik-db includes a full test configuration, including docker compose, and instructions for configuring the test environment.
+Read the full documentation here:  https://github.com/hotnsoursoup/quik-db/blob/master/docs/tests.md.

 # Quick Start